Skip to content

 from deepfabric import Tree, Graph, DataSetGenerator

-# Silent usage - just consume the generator
+# Silent usage - just consume the async generator

 tree = Tree(topic_prompt="AI Ethics", provider="ollama", model_name="qwen3:8b")